LeonSamuel/small-shell/README.md

 ## Installation
-  To compile and run simply run these commands while in the directory with the smallsh.c:
+  To compile and run, simply run these commands while in the directory containing the smallsh.c file:
   ```
     gcc -o smallsh smallsh.c
     ./smallsh